Dannii Minogue: Australian television

 In 2007, Minogue was hired by Simon Cowell to become a judge on the Seven Network talent show Australia's Got Talent along with Red Symons and Tom Burlinson.
 It was after this series that Minogue was offered the role on The X Factor UK after Cowell thought she proved good as a judge on Australia's Got Talent.
 She returned to the panel for seasons two and three in 2008 and 2009.
 Australia's Got Talent returned for a fourth season in 2010, and Minogue was the only original judge to remain on the panel as producers revamped the series.
 Brian McFadden and Kyle Sandilands took the places of Red Symons and Tom Burlinson.
 Minogue also returned for the fifth season in 2011 and the sixth season in 2012.
 In November 2012, it was announced that Minogue would not be returning for the seventh season in an attempt to reboot the show.
 She was replaced by Geri Halliwell in the Nine Network's version of the show.

 In 2013, Minogue joined the judging panel of the fifth season of The X Factor Australia as Mel B's replacement.
 She joined returning judges Ronan Keating and Natalie Bassingthwaighte and fellow new judge Redfoo, who replaced Guy Sebastian.
-Minogue mentored the Over 24s category and one of her acts Dami Im became the winner.
+Minogue mentored the Over 24s category and one of her contestants Dami Im came first place.
 Minogue reprised her judging role for the sixth season in 2014.
-She mentored the Groups category and one of her acts Brothers3 placed third in the competition.
-Minogue returned for the seventh season in 2015 for the final time as a judge where she mentored the Girls Category and ended up losing all of her acts by the 7th week of the show.
-She was replaced by Iggy Azalea.
+She mentored the Groups category and one of her contestants Brothers3 were the last contestant to be eliminated in the competition.
+Minogue returned for the seventh season in 2015 for the final time as a judge where she mentored the Girls Category and ended up losing all of her contestants by the 7th week of the show.
+She was replaced by Mel B.

-In 2019, she was announced as one of the judges on the Australian version of The Masked Singer alongside Jackie O, Dave Hughes and Lindsay Lohan.
+In 2019, she was announced as one of the panellists on the Australian version of The Masked Singer alongside Jackie O, Dave Hughes and Lindsay Lohan.
 Minogue returned for the second season alongside Jackie O and Hughes, and new judge Urzila Carlson who replaced Lohan.
 All judges returned for the third season in 2021.
 However, in June 2022, it was announced that Minogue, Jackie O and Carlson would not be returning to the judging panel for the fourth season.
 It was later announced that Minogue departed the show because she was busy filming a new show in the UK.
 She was replaced by international pop singer Mel B.

+On 30 July 2025, production for Australian / UK co-commissioned series Imposter announced that Minogue had been cast to the series in her first major television role since Home and Away.